Measuring and Mitigating Biases in Motor Insurance Pricing: Bias mitigation in car insurance pricing

-The sum of biases for women amounts to 17,448\text{\sffamily€}, while men have a sum of 22,029\text{\sffamily€}.
-These disparities can be interpreted as follows: in general, women pay 17,448\text{\sffamily€} less than men who share similar characteristics.
+The sum of individual fairness bias for women is 17448\text{\sffamily€}, while men have a sum of 22029\text{\sffamily€}.
+These disparities can be interpreted as follows: on average, women pay 17448\text{\sffamily€} less than men with similar characteristics.
 The signs of the differences align with expectations, reflecting that women pose lower risks compared to men.
-However, the differences do not fully offset each other, resulting in a residual difference of 4,581\text{\sffamily€} (-17,448\text{\sffamily€} + 22,029\text{\sffamily€}).
-This remaining variance can be attributed, in part, to the larger representation of men in the database and also to the imperfections within the models employed.
+However, the differences do not fully offset each other, resulting in a residual difference of 4581\text{\sffamily€} (-17448\text{\sffamily€} + 22029\text{\sffamily€}).
+This remaining variance can be attributed, in part, to the larger representation of men in the database and the imperfections within the employed models.